-- Match Officials may report incidents where two or more players or Club Officials are involved in a confrontation with opposing players or Club Officials. - These are deemed to be Mass Confrontations and may lead to a charge. - Again, your Club may receive a significant fine in the event of a charge being found proven, and for repeat offences, the sanctions become considerably greater.
+- Match Officials must report incidents where two or more Players or Club Officials are involved in a confrontation with opposing players or Club Officials. - Again, your Club may receive a significant fine in the event of a charge being found proven, and for repeat offences, the sanctions will rise.